STYLE: Small Ship Expedition Cruise

 PLEASE NOTE: Pricing is subject to change and availability at the time of booking.
 Contact us for more information.

-This morning, please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
-Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
+This morning, enjoy breakfast and check-out.
+Please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
+By 11.00 am, take your cabin luggage to hotel reception, prior to, or at check-out.
+Your luggage will be stored and transferred directly to the port for clearance, to be placed in your cabin ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.
-Enjoy free time after check-out, meeting back in the hotel lobby at 12:45 pm to commence a short sightseeing tour & cruise of Ushuaia.

 As we commence the Drake Passage crossing, we make the most of our time getting comfortable with the motions of the sea.
 Our expedition team prepare you for our first landing with important wildlife guidelines and biosecurity procedures and start our lecture program to help you learn more about Antarctica’s history, wildlife and environment.

 Our wildlife experiences begin as we enjoy watching and photographing the many seabirds, including majestic albatrosses and giant petrels following our vessel.
-On sea days, you may can enjoy the facilities on board the vessel including the gym, wellness centre or the relaxing in one of the observation lounges.
+On sea days, you can enjoy the facilities on board the vessel including the gym, sauna and jacuzzis or relax in one of the observation lounges.

 Nearing the South Shetland Islands and the tip of the Antarctic Peninsula on the afternoon of day four, the excitement is palpable with everyone converging on one of the observation decks watching for our first iceberg.
 The ocean takes on a whole new perspective once we are below the Antarctic Convergence and are surrounded by the surreal presence of floating ice sculptures.
 The memory of your first big iceberg sighting is likely to remain with you for a lifetime.
 Time and weather permitting, we may attempt our first landing in Antarctica by late afternoon.